 There is an urgent need for inclusive college opportunities for students with intellectual and developmental disabilities in California.
 One in eight students in California public schools receive special education services (LAO 2019).
-There are 66,000 California transition-age students with intellectual disabilities that are currently waiting for inclusive post-secondary opportunities because there are not enough programs.
 We are over a decade behind in building inclusive college programs across our state and an Inclusive Higher Education Coordinating Center for our state.
 There are currently 18 Post Secondary Education (PSE) programs in CA, only 5 of which are at 4-year universities.
 Of those 5, only 2 have sustainable funding.
 Meanwhile, recognizing the value of these programs, other states-including Colorado, Tennessee, Georgia, Florida, South Carolina, and Maryland-have invested in inclusive opportunities at 4-year universities.
 Redwood SEED Scholars Program is the only four-year, residential inclusive college program in the UC system and, sadly, in the state of California.